rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 metaphysical questions and positions are not open or false, but meaningless because of their lack of attachment to empirically demonstrable things or effects.

+>   Modern analytical empiricism [...] differs from that of Locke, Berkeley, and Hume
+>   by its incorporation of mathematics and its development of a powerful logical
+>   technique.
+It is thus able, in regard to certain problems, to achieve definite
+>   answers, which have the quality of science rather than of philosophy.
+It has
+>   the advantage, in comparison with the philosophies of the system-builders, of
+>   being able to tackle its problems one at a time, instead of having to invent
+>   at one stroke a block theory of the whole universe.
+Its methods, in this respect,
+>   resemble those of science. [^Russell1945p834]

-This means that positivism is generally seen to imply anti-realist views of science and mathematics, preferring as Carnap says in
-_Empiricism, Semantics, and Ontology_:
+This means that positivism is generally seen to imply anti-realist views of science and mathematics, preferring as Carnap says in _Empiricism, Semantics, and Ontology_:

+>   Empiricists are in general rather suspicious with respect to any kind of abstract
+>   entities like properties, classes, relations, numbers, propositions, etc.
+>   They usually feel much more in sympathy with nominalists than with realists (in the medieval sense).
->   As far as possible they [empiricists] try to avoid any reference to abstract entities and to restrict themselves to what is sometimes called a nominalistic language, i.e., one not containing such references.
+>   As far as possible they [empiricists] try to avoid any reference to abstract entities and to
+>   restrict themselves to what is sometimes called a nominalistic language, i.e.,
+>   one not containing such references. [^Carnap1950p1]

+[^Carnap1950p1]: @Carnap_1950_Empiricism_semantics_and_ontology\, p.
+1.
+[^Russell1945p834]: @Russell_1945_A_History_of_Western_Philosophy\, p.
+834.

 Positivists have instrumentalist (anti-realist) views about the models science produces, given that they are constructed from abstractions and involve the